Empathy mapping in UX: How to put yourself in users’ shoes - LogRocket Blog

+An empathy map is a specific aspect of a user persona that focuses on how a user thinks, feels, and behaves in a specific context.
+A persona map includes additional demographic and behavioral data.
+The purpose of both UX tools is to help designers develop a deeper understanding of user needs.

 UX design is all about solving the problems that users actually have — not about solving the problems we assume users want to be solved.
-That’s why we need to understand users’ feelings and thoughts in a specific situation by using our own experiences to relate theirs.
-That’s when empathy comes into play: the ability to understand and share the feelings of another.
+That’s when empathy comes into play: the ability to understand and share users’ thoughts and feelings in a specific situation by using our own experiences to relate theirs.

 Empathy is a critical part of human-centered design, and it starts at the research stage.
-If you are the one who is conducting interviews, here are a couple of tips to help you empathize better with your participant:
+Here are a few ways to empathize better with your participant during user interviews:

+Without empathy, we can at best sympathize with our users, which can lead us to make false assumptions about what our users want solved rather than identifying their real concerns.
+Empathizing with our users can help us solve problems they actually have.

 A good method for developing empathy for users is creating empathy maps.
 We’ll cover how you can make your own empathy map step by step and demonstrate what they’re useful for.

-Note: Editor’s note: This article was refreshed by Daniel Schwarz on 17 March 2025 and updated to compare empathy maps with other UX research tools, provide a free downloadable empathy map template, mention additional best practices, and answer common questions about empathy maps in UX design, such as: